Post-Acute Withdrawal Syndrome (PAWS) is Real

 - Mood Swings

-New sobriety is analogous to credit card debt.
+Navigating early sobriety is analogous to paying down credit card debt.
 The first step towards freedom is to stop charging to the account.
 Then reduce expenses and pay down the balance.
 This requires an uncomfortable adjustment in the budget and an honest evaluation of needs versus wants.
-It will probably suck for a while.
-But you do what you have to do to clear the debt.
+Expect to alternate between feeling deprived and feeling liberated.
 The process is the same with PAWS.
+When we were drinking, we used alcohol to soothe our discomfort.
+Developing new coping skills takes time and effort.
+Moving away from instant gratification is a long-term strategy that requires us to learn how to manage short-term discomfort.

 Turning to sugar, caffeine and nicotine is a natural instinct when attempting to manage our mood.
 Unfortunately, addictive substitutes reinforce the cycle of cravings and ultimately undermine sobriety.
 The best offense in PAWS is to eat a nutrient-dense diet and avoid junk food.
 This is way easier said than done in a crisis.
 There is wisdom in the adage, “quit the addiction that is killing you the fastest.”
 When faced with a powerful craving, is it better to eat ice cream or smoke a cigarette than to take a drink?
 Of course.

 When I quit drinking, my diet was already about as clean as it gets.
-I take vitamin D and B12.
-Regardless, I had cravings for sugar and struggled to avoid foods that haven’t been a problem for me in years.
+I take vitamins and supplements.
+Regardless, I suddently had cravings for sugar and struggled to avoid foods that haven’t been a problem for me in years.
 After reading Mathews-Larson and Ross’s books, I paused my intermittent fasting regime and started eating a high protein breakfast.
-I also started taking 5-HTP, tyrosine, DLPA and glutamate twice a day.
+That helped.
+I also started taking 5-HTP, tyrosine, GABA and glutamate twice a day.
 This decision was based on my symptoms.
 You need to do your own homework.
 My general recommendation to anyone would be to take a multivitamin, eat as many fruits and vegetables as possible, and check out those websites and books.

 Nutrition and supplements are no more an overnight cure than recovery meetings.
 But they are just as essential if you want to thrive in sobriety.
 PAWS is manageable.
 The most helpful thing is to remember that the lows get fewer and farther between.
 Accept them as part of the process and practice self-care.
 Rinse and repeat, one day at a time.
 Practice gratitude for bursts of clarity and joy.
 You will get through this and it is so worth it!